 Program to mentor outstanding individuals with intellectual curiosity and multidisciplinary academic and research skills

-Part-time facilities support, front desk services and emergency response.
+Facilities support, front desk services and emergency response - part-time.

 Plan, organize and manage scholarship programs and play role in planning, coordination and oversight of the EWC Student experience.